return42/sphkerneldoc/doc/books/writing-an-alsa-driver/pcm-interface.rst

 same kind of request fails.

-The callback function takes at least the argument with ``snd_pcm_substream`` pointer.
+The callback function takes at least the argument with :c:type:`struct snd_pcm_substream` pointer.
 To retrieve the chip record from the given substream instance, you can use the following macro.

 .. code-block:: c